galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 > ### {% icon hands_on %} Hands-on: Importing and QCing data
 >
 > 1. Run {% tool [Faster Download and Extract Reads in FASTQ](toolshed.g2.bx.psu.edu/repos/iuc/sra_tools/fasterq_dump/2.10.8+galaxy0) %} with the following parameters:
 >    - *"Select input type"*: `SRR Accession`
 >    - *"Accession"*: `SRR1799908`
->      - In *"Advanced options"*
+>    - In *"Advanced options"* (click to expand section):
->        - *"Select how to split the spots"*: {% icon param-check %} `--split-3: write properly paired biological reads into different files and single reads in another file`
+>      - *"Select how to split the spots"*:
+>        - {% icon param-check %} `--split-3: write properly paired biological reads into different files and single reads in another file`
 >
+>
-> 1. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} on the paired-end dataset collection with the following parameters
+> 2. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} on the paired-end dataset collection with the following parameters
 >    - {% icon param-collection %} *"Short read data from your current history"*: select the pair-end dataset collection produced by **Faster Download** {% icon tool %}
 >
 >    > ### {% icon comment %} Tool outputs
 >    > The first step created a dataset pair in our Galaxy history with one dataset containing the forward reads and one containing the reverse reads.
 The tool produced three additional datasets which you are welcome to explore, although we don't need them for the rest of the tutorial.
 > We then evaluated the quality of the data by running FastQC on the datasets.
 You can read about using {% icon tool %} **FastQC** [here]({{ site.baseurl }}/topics/sequence-analysis/tutorials/quality-control/tutorial.html#assess-the-read-quality).
 >    {: .comment}
 {: .hands_on}

 This gave us the following plots: